-In response to reports the party may switch over to the coalition, NEP leader Manoon Siwapiromrat said that so far no "phu yai'' or senior figure in the government has sent an invitation.
+In response to speculation that the six-MP party might abandon the opposition, NEP leader Manoon Siwapiromrat said that so far no phu yai or senior figure in the government had sent a formal invitation.

-He said his party's aim is to propel the country forward, and if that can be achieved by working in sync with the government's plans, then the party is ready to join the coalition.
+He explained that his party's aim is to propel the country forward, and if that can be achieved by working in sync with the government's plans, then the party is ready to join the coalition.

 "If no cabinet seats are offered, the party will still push for its policies.
 Our stance will not change.
-We want to propel the economy forward," Mr Manoon said.
+We want to propel the economy forward."

-Commenting on reports that a cabinet reshuffle may be on the cards to pave the way for the NEP's entry, Finance Minister Uttama Savanayana, who is also deputy leader of the ruling Palang Pracharath Party (PPRP), only said: "Let's wait and see.''
+Commenting on speculation that a cabinet reshuffle may be on the cards to pave the way for the NEP's entry, Finance Minister Uttama Savanayana, who is also deputy leader of the ruling Palang Pracharath Party (PPRP), only said: "Let's wait and see."

-However, Industry Minister Suriya Jungrungreangkit said he doesn't believe a cabinet reshuffle will be necessary to bring the NEP in as a coalition partner at this stage.
+However, Industry Minister Suriya Jungrungreangkit said he didn't believe a cabinet reshuffle would be necessary to bring NEP in as a coalition partner at this stage.
 He also pointed out that opposition MPs who stayed behind during last Wednesday's House session to make up a quorum for the meeting obviously want to push the country forward.

 Though most opposition MPs walked out to prevent the House meeting from proceeding, 10 stayed behind.
-Thanks to the 10 MPs, the government was able to secure the quorum it required to call a vote to block the creation of a panel to scrutinise Section 44.
+Thanks to the 10 MPs, the government was able to secure the quorum it required to call a vote to block the creation of a panel to scrutinise Section 44, the all-powerful tool of the former military junta.
 A total of 261 MPs were present, meeting the quorum of at least 249 MPs.

-Of the 10 MPs from the opposition bloc who remained, three were from the key opposition Pheu Thai Party, two from the Future Forward Party, four from NEP and one from the Prachachat Party.
+Of the 10 MPs from the opposition bloc who remained, three were from the main opposition Pheu Thai Party, two from Future Forward, four from the NEP and one from the Prachachart Party.

 The opposition's motion to set up a panel to study the impact of orders issued under Section 44 of the interim charter was rejected with 244 votes against.
 Five voted in favour, while five abstained.

-Deputy Prime Minister and Democrat Party leader Jurin Laksanawisit said the four Democrat MPs who refused to toe the coalition line and voted in support of the opposition motion will be asked to explain, in writing, to party secretary-general Chalermchai Sri-on.
+Deputy Prime Minister and Democrat Party leader Jurin Laksanawisit said the four Democrat MPs who refused to toe the coalition line and voted in support of the opposition motion would be asked to explain their reason, in writing, to party secretary-general Chalermchai Sri-on.
 Mr Chalermchai will then consider their punishment.

-Mr Jurin, meanwhile, declined to comment on speculation about the cabinet reshuffle, saying it should be left up to Prime Minister Prayut Chan-o-cha and the PPRP to decide.
+Mr Jurin declined to comment on speculation about the cabinet reshuffle, saying it should be left up to Prime Minister Prayut Chan-o-cha and the PPRP to decide.